-Memories are made in El Tunco – anonymous blogger
+Memories are made in El Tunco – anonymous

 El Tunco El Salvador is a tiny off the beaten path beachside town.

 Made up of just two streets, it’s not the place to come if you like a jam-packed itinerary.
 But if you like rolling waves, incredible sunsets and a chilled out vibe, then El Tunco is for you.

 It wasn’t that long ago that Tunco – as everybody calls it – was known only to the locals.
 These days it’s the most touristed town in El Salvador.

 Backpackers and surfers come for the nightlife and legendary surfing.
 And every weekend the town bursts at the seams with partying Salvadorans who love mixing it up with the tourists.

 Like most people, we came to Tunco for the beach town vibes.
 The plan was to stay for three days but we ended up staying for three weeks.

 And even then we had to drag ourselves away.

 It wasn’t the beach or town that kept us there though.
 It was our community-minded, value for money hostel at La Guitarra.

 There’s more about that later, but in the meantime, you can click here for more information.